We champion public libraries in the UK because they give everyone an equal chance to become a reader.

-Our programmes are delivered in partnership with the 4,200 public libraries in the UK so we can reach right into local communities to get to readers and people who need support to become readers.
+Our programmes are delivered in partnership with the 4,134 public libraries (including mobile libraries) in the UK so we can reach right into local communities to get to readers and people who need support to become readers.
 See also our work with other partners.

 What we do to support libraries

 Through our programmes, we provide libraries with five creative tools to help get people fired up and excited about reading and change their life and education opportunities for the better.

 - Challenges - training and tools to support libraries to run the Summer Reading Challenge and Six Book Challenge.

 - Reading groups - an online campaign that promotes library reading groups and training and tools to support libraries to run Chatterbooks reading groups for children.